gurjindertoor/HRG-Starter-Project/README.md

 Feel free to research additional components and ideas to take your project to the next level!

+You'll eventually move on to using components that require a library that isn't automatically provided by the Arduino IDE as well.
+For example, if you use a Bluetooth module, it might require a specific library for you to utilize it.
+For this, you'll have to refer to the documentation provided with the module itself.
+Here's a guide and tutorial from the official Arduino website on how to install libaries.
+[Installing libraries](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library/).

-For extra parts like mounts and holders, you can check [here].
+For extra parts like mounts and holders, you can check [Open Robotics Platform](https://openroboticplatform.com/library).
 If you don't find what you need, consider designing and 3D printing your own components.

 Some custom components I've made include:
 - Battery holder